 Registrar of Lobbyists

-The Office of the Registrar of Lobbyists is responsible for designing, implementing, and operating the province’s lobbyist registry; promoting and educating the general public, stakeholders, and the lobbyist community about The Lobbyist Act; and ensuring compliance and conformity of lobbyists to The Lobbyist Act.
+The Office of the Registrar of Lobbyists is responsible for designing, implementing, and operating the province’s lobbyist registry; promoting and educating the general public, stakeholders, and the lobbyist community about The Lobbyists Act; and ensuring compliance and conformity of lobbyists to The Lobbyists Act.